-No claim will be accepted unless written notice of the claim is received by HPS in accordance with HPS's Return Material Authorization (RMA) procedure, as soon as reasonably possible after the defect is discovered.
+No claim will be accepted unless written notice of the claim is received by ICT in accordance with ICT's Return Material Authorization (RMA) procedure, as soon as reasonably possible after the defect is discovered.
 A valid product serial number must be provided with the RMA claim to prove eligibility.
-The RMA form is available on the HPS website at www.heliosps.com.
+The RMA procedure is available on the ICT website at www.ict-power.com/support/warranty-repair/.

-The Purchaser shall at their own risk and cost return the defective product to HPS's factory or designated repair center once an RMA is issued by HPS.
-Return of the products to the customer after repair is completed shall be prepaid by HPS unless otherwise mutually agreed between the parties.
-Products shipped to HPS which have incurred freight damage will not be covered by this Warranty and any repairs or replacement parts, components or products needed will be invoiced in the full current price amount and returned freight collect to Purchaser.
+The Purchaser shall at their own risk and cost return the defective product to ICT's factory or designated repair center once an RMA is issued by ICT.
+Return of the products to the customer after repair is completed shall be prepaid by ICT unless otherwise mutually agreed between the parties.
+Products shipped to ICT which have incurred freight damage will not be covered by this Warranty and any repairs or replacement parts, components or products needed will be invoiced in the full current price amount and returned freight collect to Purchaser.
 It is the Purchaser's responsibility to check the product upon receipt for any damage during shipping and to contact the carrier or shipper regarding such damage.
 Product that is returned as defective, which is determined to operate within published specifications will be returned to the Purchaser freight collect.